|

 chose that destination, I think it was because of the easy marriage thing)

-Robert Young induces a weak Craps player to lose all his money, where-upon he
+scene, Robert Young induces a weak Craps player to lose all his money,

-sets about getting the losers dough back for him.
-His new wife catches him and
+where-upon he sets about getting the losers dough back for him.
+His new wife

-files immediately for divorce.
-From this point onwards the film revolves around
+catches him and files immediately for divorce.
+From this point onwards the film

-Young trying to get her back with the help of all his friends, which he is
+revolves around Young trying to get her back with the help of all his friends,

-unaware of.
-Hale on the other hand is determined to go against his wishes and
+which he is unaware of.
+Hale on the other hand is determined to go against his

-no sensationalising of gambling, infact there is a side-crack at the Hollywood
+there is no sensationalising of gambling, infact there is a side-crack at the